DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 What causes the abnormality isn’t known, but the relatively common eyelid abnormality does happen in the womb.
 It’s thought to be the result of improperly developed muscles and tendons.
 Sometimes, it occurs simultaneously with more severe anomalies such as trichiasis and entropion — when the eyelid margin of rotation is total and the eyelashes actually face and touch the eyeball.

 It is known, however, that the primary causes of epiblepharon in the lower eyelid are due to improper development of the lower lid retractor muscles.
-Doctors know this because of the absence of adhesion to the skin that is evident in normal eye development.
+Optometrists or ophthalmologists know this because of the absence of adhesion to the skin that is evident in normal eye development.
 Additionally, the tissue that connects the lid to the outer rim of the eye sits too close to the margin, leading to incorrect positioning of the eyelashes.

 Steps You Can Take